bgveenstra/ga-coding-challenge/front-end/rubric.md

 GA is designing a new site aimed at K-12 learners to access some GA courses and content.
 Use CSS, HTML, and JavaScript to develop a responsive navbar for this site with login/logout.

+## Some of our most successful candidates...

 **Communicate with potential employers using appropriate technical terms.**

-  - Makes a *responsive* site (looks different - and good! - on different screen sizes).
+  - Make a *responsive* site (one that looks different - and good! - on different screen sizes).

-  - Implements something that is identifiably a *navbar*.
+  - Implement something that is identifiably a *navbar*.

-  - Includes at least one *breakpoint* where the layout changes.
+  - Include at least one *breakpoint* where the layout changes.